rickschubert/conventional/README.md

 * And we will create a commit with message

 ```
-changeType(ABC-123): rest of the message with spaces, however you want
+changeType(ABC-123): rest of the message with spaces, even commas
 ```

 ## One-line usage from shell